puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/esoteric.md

 Artemis has only been tested on development/test instances of ESXi devices.
 Unsigned 3rd party binaries are discouraged on ESXi appliances.

-Currently [UAC](https://github.com/tclahr/uac) is suggested if want to collect data
+Currently [UAC](https://github.com/tclahr/uac) is suggested if you want to collect data

 You should only consider using artemis if you want todo the following: